Locally Compact Quantum Groups. A von Neumann Algebra Approach: The antipode: construction and properties. Densities

-to denote the polar decompositions of these operators. \einspr
+to denote the polar decompositions of these operators. \end{Notation}

-The properties of all these operators are well-known and easy consequences of the fact that $K$ and $T$ are conjugate linear and involutive.
-We have e.g.\ that $J\nabla J =\nabla^{-1}$ so that $J\nabla^{it} J= \nabla^{it}$ (because $J$ is conjugate linear).
-Similarly for the operators $I$ and $L$.
-See e.g.\ Chapter VI in [T3]. \snl Remember that, roughly speaking, our operator $K$ coincides with the operator $G^*$ in [K-V2] and therefore, that the operator $L$ is essentially the operator $N^{-1}$ in [K-V2] (see Section 5 in [K-V2]).
-See also Section 4, in particular Remark 4.10. \snl
+The properties of all these operators are well-known and easy consequences of the fact that~$K$ and~$T$ are conjugate linear and involutive.
+We have e.g.\ that $J\nabla J =\nabla^{-1}$ so that $J\nabla^{it} J= \nabla^{it}$ (because~$J$ is conjugate linear).
+Similarly for the operators~$I$ and~$L$.
+See e.g.\ Chapter VI in~\cite{T3}.

+Remember that, roughly speaking, our operator~$K$ coincides with the operator $G^*$ in~\cite{K-V2} and therefore, that the operator~$L$ is essentially the operator $N^{-1}$ in~\cite[Section~5]{K-V2}.
+See also Section~\ref{Section5}, in particular Remark~\ref{4.10}.

-If we apply Proposition 1.18 to the case $\varphi_1=\varphi_2=\varphi$, we get $(K\ot T)W=W^*(K\ot T)$ where $W$ is the left regular representation associated with $\varphi$.
-As a consequence of the uniqueness of the polar decomposition, we get the following result.
+If we apply Proposition~\ref{1.18} to the case $\varphi_1=\varphi_2=\varphi$, we get $(K\otimes T)W=W^*(K\otimes T)$ where~$W$ is the left regular representation associated with~$\varphi$.
+As a~consequence of the uniqueness of the polar decomposition, we get the following result.